axiom-data-science/portal-docs/overview.rst

 * **Curtain plots:** show a visual summary of vertical profiling data. f data is available at depth, the chart will show depth on the y-axis with the values represented by colors.

-For more details, please see the :ref:`customize-data-charts-how-to` page.
+For more details, please see the :ref:`Customize Data Charts <customize-data-charts-how-to>` page.

 ..
 Summary Statistics
 .. ==================